MRHist3814/week-six/notes.md

   * Verbs were highly prevalent.
 Came, went, got, took, etc. This makes sense to me, it's a personal diary recounting actions taken each day.

   * There is also signficant emphasis on acquaintances and relatives.
 Susie, Walter, Rol, etc.

+  * I noticed a trend of words that decrease in usage over time: drawing, band, carriage, room, riding, nixon, clarinet.
+(Screenshot 4).

+  * Given that the trends are produced chronologically, I made the assumption that would be tied to the weather.
+Indoor activities (like drawing and clarinet) during the colder months, and therefore less mentions in later months of warmer weather.

+ANTCONC

+* I decided to take the next step in AntConc, to see the broader context of the words.
+I loaded up the OCR text files and searched some of the words on my shortlist.

+* 'Band' apparently referred to the band room where the clarinet was practiced.
+(Screenshot 5).
+This is also the same source as the term 'room.'

+* You can see 'Nixon' in some of those sentences, so I decided to search that term next.
+As it happens, Mr. Nixon was teaching Thomas how to play clarinet.
+(Screenshot 6).

+* 'Carriage' and 'riding' were less definitive.
+However, looking up the terms 'snow' I did find information that perhaps links.
+'Snow' is mentioned in tandem with riding a horse, and not having to walk through it.
+Perhaps there is merit in riding more frequently in the colder/snowier months?
+(Screenshot 7).

+* The term 'car' was an interesting one.
+Though not explicitly tied to weather, you can see that the mentions occur mostly in later documents, correlating to the return to colder months.
+Did streetcar usage go up as colder weather came about?
+(Screenshot 8).

+* I think this could be an interesting avenue to explore for research.
+How does the weather impact the writing of Thomas Ryan's diary?
+What patterns of word usage develop over the change in seasons?